bhargavsp/ShellScripting/shell Q&A.md

 4. Portable, can be used in any unix-like OS

 ## what is shebang line
-It is used to tell what shell we are using to execute the current program, otherwise the default is the *bash*
+It is used to tell what shell we are using to execute the current program, otherwise the default is the *bash* .
+It is an absolute path the bash interpretor

 ## why we need to run the shell script in the debug mode?
 When we are getting the erros while running in the normal mode, we are running the script in the debug mode.
 To run just use the -x option